marskimiko/phase-2-project/README.md

 ![Alt Text](gifs/gif1_phase2.gif)

-**Step 2:** Click on the "All Films" button to return to the full list of films
+**•** Once you've entered the information click the update button to see the changes populated in the browser

 ![Alt Text](gifs/gif2_phase2.gif)

-**Step 3:** If you think that there is a missing film from the list click on the "Add a missing film!" button and a form where you can submit the film will appear
+**•** Click the "Add Music" button to add more albums, once youve entered the information click the create button to see the new album in the browser, once again you can click the heart to add more likes

 ![Alt Text](gifs/gif3_phase2.gif)

-**Step 4:** Once you have entered a film name click the "Add Film" button and a fill will be added to the list
+**•** Click the "About" button to see a description about the developer as well as a link to more of there projects

 ![Alt Text](gifs/gif4_phase2.gif)

 ## Technologies used:

+- React
-- Vanilla JavaScript
+- Javascript
 - HTML
 - CSS
+- Bootstrap
+- JSON server
+- React Router
-- Ghibli api
+- Create-react-app

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).